 Promoting the retirement income security of Canadians is an important goal of the Government of Canada.
 Private employment-related registered pension plans like Ontario Teachers' are essential to meet that goal.

-Canada's retirement income system has four main programs: Universal government benefits (such as the Universal Old Age Security); the Canada Pension Plan/Quebec Pension Plan (i.e. social security); employment pension plans (such as registered pension plans); and individual retirement savings (such as registered retirement savings plans, i.e. RRSPs).
+Canada's retirement income system has four main programs: Universal government benefits (such as the Universal Old Age Security); the Canada Pension Plan/Quebec Pension Plan (i.e., social security); employment pension plans (such as registered pension plans); and individual retirement savings (such as registered retirement savings plans (RRSPs)).
 Ontario Teachers' is an employment pension plan and, as such, is integral to supporting and fostering retirement savings.

-Similar to an RRSP, pensioners pay taxes when they receive their pension payments and, therefore, Canadian pension funds, including Ontario Teachers', are exempt from tax on investment income in Canada regardless of where it is earned.
+Similar to a RRSP, our working and retired teachers pay taxes when they receive their pension payments.
+Canadian pension funds, including Ontario Teachers', are exempt from tax on investment income in Canada, allowing investments to grow on a tax deferred basis.
 This mechanism was intentionally designed so that retirement income is only taxed once.

 Tax approach

-Pension plans in Canada have diversified globally to earn the best possible returns, at an appropriate level of risk, in order to ensure adequate funding of pension obligations.
+Pension plans in Canada have diversified globally to earn the best possible risk adjusted returns in order to ensure adequate funding of pension obligations.
 Ontario Teachers' currently invests in more than 50 countries around the world.
-As an international investor, Ontario Teachers' is subject to the laws of Canada, as well as the laws and regulations of every jurisdiction where we invest or have an office.
+As a global investor, Ontario Teachers' is subject to the laws of Canada, as well as the laws and regulations of every jurisdiction where we invest or have an office.
 We comply with all applicable tax laws and regulations.

-When we engage with tax authorities worldwide, we are transparent and disclose all relevant facts regarding our investments to the tax authorities.
-Tax laws are often subject to a broad range of interpretations.
+When we engage with tax authorities worldwide, we are transparent and disclose all relevant facts regarding our investments.
+Tax laws around the world are complex are often subject to a broad range of interpretations.
 We apply a prudent approach to our interpretation with a view to ensure that our investing position is reasonable.
-Given the complex nature of tax legislation around the world, there are often areas lacking clarity of application.
-In the event of a difference of opinion, we endeavour to positively engage with the tax authorities and will be persistent in our defense where we believe we are applying the legislation appropriately.
+In the event of a difference of opinion, we endeavor to positively engage with the tax authorities and will be persistent in our defense where we believe we are applying the legislation appropriately.

 We believe it is important for governments to pursue clarity and predictability in tax laws as it encourages investment.
 We engage and constructively contribute to public consultation by tax authorities and policy makers in order to ensure that the pension fund perspective is well understood and our ability to meet our pension obligations is not compromised.